dev-Dasan2000/SpiritX_Dev_Dominators_01/README.md

 npx prisma migrate dev
 ```

-Alternatively, if you have a database dump file, restore it using:
+Alternatively, if there is a database dump file, restore it using:

 ```bash
 psql -U your_username -d your_database_name -f path/to/dumpfile.sql